rust-lang/rfcs/text/0000-target-tier-policy.md

   members of the Rust project, including infrastructure team members and those operating CI systems.
 This is a subjective requirement, to be evaluated by the approving teams.
-  - "onerous" here is an intentionally subjective term.
-At a minimum, "onerous" legal/licensing terms include but are *not* limited to: non-disclosure requirements, non-compete requirements, contributor license agreements (CLAs) or equivalent, "non-commercial"/"research-only"/etc terms, requirements conditional on the employer or employment of any particular Rust developers, revocable terms, any requirements that create liability for the Rust project or its developers or users, or any requirements that adversely affect the livelihood or prospects of the Rust project or its developers or users.
   - As an exception to this, if the target's primary purpose is to build components for a Free and Open Source Software (FOSS) project licensed under "copyleft" terms (terms which require licensing other code under